Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2026-08-10-IntDivByFP.md

 // floating-point:
 //   d is the same integer as integer divide    x / y
 //   m is the same integer as integer remainder x % y
+//   (in standard rounding mode: round-to-nearest, ties to even)

 d = trunc(x/y);     // floor works for unsigned
 m = -fma(d,y,-x);   // fma required